l00sed/vim-clutch/README.md

 ## Setting up Pi Zero

+### HEADLESS
-### HEADLESS (No USB keyboard, mouse, HDMI monitor or adapters needed)
+#### (No USB keyboard, mouse, HDMI monitor or adapters needed)

 **More details** - [http://blog.gbaman.info/?p=791](http://blog.gbaman.info/?p=791)

 For this method, alongside your Pi Zero, MicroUSB cable and MicroSD card, only an additional computer is required. **Make sure your USB cable works**.
-After setting the microSD card and connecting the Pi via USB, running `dmesg` on the host computer can help diagnose the connection.
+I used 2 faulty cables and wasted about 4 hours going down a dead-end rabbit hole.
+You should use a USB cable that transfers data, and isn't used just for charging.
+After flashing the microSD card and connecting the Pi via USB, running `dmesg` on the host computer can help diagnose the cable.

 Windows computers must be running [Bonjour](https://support.apple.com/kb/DL999) (should be installed if iTunes or Quicktime is installed).
 Mac OS has Bonjour installed by default.
 Linux uses the Avahi Daemon.
 Ubuntu has it built-in, but you can check that it's running with: `sudo service avahi-daemon status`.
+This will let you use the `raspberrypi.local` address out-of-the-box.

 **1.** You'll need a microSD card reader or adapter.
 Plug it in.
 Use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to install RaspberryPi OS onto the microSD card.